jonkchan/SQL-Practice/README.md

 #### Note:

-- NULL Values - Column rows with NULL values in them are ignored by the COUNT() function if a column name is specified, but not if the asterik (\*) is used.
+- NULL Values - Column rows with NULL values in them are ignored by the COUNT() function if a column name is specified, but not if the asterisk (\*) is used.

 ### The MAX() / MIN() Function

 - MAX() returns the highest value in a specified column.
-- MIN() returns the lowest value in a specificied column.
+- MIN() returns the lowest value in a specified column.
 - Note: Both MAX() & MIN() require that the column name be specified.

 #### Example: